1165111981/apeksha/task4.md

 **Execution of the Task 4**

 **Use the following instructions to get the gtkwave window**

-ls - to check the contents of the folder

-iverilog apeksha.v apeksha_tb.v - to simulate the verilog code and to check the errors
+To inspect the folder contents, use the command "ls."
+For simulating the Verilog code and checking errors, use the command "iverilog apeksha.v apeksha_tb.v."

 ./a.out - to get the output and make vcd file to be ready open